Getting Started

 It's a misconception we lack that doctors records are private and confidential.

-The challenge is to secure a trained specialist in their field that helps protect patient health and well being, not risk sanity and everything we've built in our lives, or loss of life
+The challenge is to secure a trained specialist in their field that helps protect patient health and well being, not risk sanity and everything we've built in our lives, or loss of life.

 WE START WITH A MASSIVE DISADVANTAGE

-by doing this: research, plan, organize and prepare.
+But we can overcome that disadvantage by doing this: research, plan, organize and prepare.

 START WITH THIS: